Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 On 19 September 2000 Sir Geoffrey Mulcahy told Executives from his General Merchandise Businesses that Kingfisher planned to get off the bus, setting the companies free to stand alone.
 (Inset the Stoke Place Conference Centre, Stoke Poges, where the announcement was made)

-Six months later, on 19 September, Mulcahy gave in to the inevitable.
-He called his hundred top managers to a briefing at the Stoke Poges Conference Centre.
-He told them that had reluctantly decided to split the Group, believing that this was the best option for everyone.
-The General Merchandise companies would leave Kingfisher as a £3bn turnover Group with its own CEO.
+The press demands to split the Group continued for six months before Mulcahy gave in on 19 September He called his hundred top managers to a briefing at the Stoke Poges Conference Centre.
+He explained that he had reluctantly concluded that a demerger would be the best option for everyone.
+'GM' (General Merchandise) would split from Kingfisher.
+It would be a substantial new company with its own CEO and a £3bn turnover.

 The Agenda for Sir Geoffrey Mulcahy's Senior Managers' Briefing that announced the demerger of the General Merchandise Businesses that (with the exception of Superdrug) became Woolworths Group plc